Sunday, December 21, 2014

 BiggiFi Android TV Stick Review

+As of late, a lot of smart TVs come with a bunch of apps that allow you to use services such as Netflix, Hulu, YouTube, and more.
 But none of these devices do is let you play games and they’re also restricted to apps designed specifically for the particular platform.
 The BiggiFi, which retails for around $60 on Amazon, tries to solve those two problems.
+Keep reading this review to find out whether the BiggiFi is a good addition for...

 Sunday, September 28, 2014